kabomi/blackjack/README.md

 A simple blackjack (21) card game for 1 player

 ## Background
 This app is part of a technical assessment.
-It has been coded mostly following TDD approach.
+It has been coded mostly following BDD approach.

 ### Game Rules
 Blackjack card game uses the following rules: